3 Data Preparation in Practice: From Raw Data to Insight

 $ z : num [1:53940] 2.43 2.31 2.31 2.63 2.75 2.48 2.47 2.53 2.49 2.39 ...

-Before we can begin cleaning or transforming the data, we need to understand the types of features we are working with.
-Different types of variables require different preparation strategies.
-In the next section, we examine how the features in the diamonds dataset are structured and classified.
+Before cleaning or transforming these variables, it is important to understand how they are represented and what type of information they encode.
+Different feature types require different preparation strategies.
+In the next section, we examine how the variables in the diamonds dataset are structured and classified.

 Figure 3.1: Overview of common feature types used in data analysis, including numerical (continuous and discrete) and categorical (ordinal, nominal, and binary) variables.

-Although the diamonds dataset does not contain discrete, nominal, or binary features, these are frequently encountered in real-world datasets and require distinct handling strategies.
+Although the diamonds dataset does not include discrete, nominal, or binary features, these variable types are common in real-world data and require distinct preparation strategies, particularly when encoding features for modeling.

 3.4 Outliers: What They Are and Why They Matter

-Outliers are observations that stand out from the general pattern of a dataset, extreme values that differ markedly from the rest.
-They can arise from data entry errors, unusual measurement conditions, or genuinely rare but meaningful events.
-Regardless of their source, outliers can have an outsized impact on data analysis: they may distort summary statistics, skew visualizations, and mislead machine learning models.
+Outliers are observations that deviate markedly from the overall pattern of a dataset.
+They may arise from data entry errors, unusual measurement conditions, or genuinely rare but informative events.
+Regardless of their origin, outliers can have a disproportionate impact on data analysis, influencing summary statistics, distorting visualizations, and affecting the behavior of machine learning models.

 3.5 Spotting Outliers with Visual Tools